 Navigating sex through life transitions like having a baby, singlehood, divorce, menopause, stressful life events, etc.

-If you have more questions on additional ways sex therapy can be helpful, please feel free to reach out to me, and I’ll be more than happy to answer your questions.
+If you have more questions on additional ways sex therapy can be helpful, please feel free to reach out to us, and we'll be more than happy to answer your questions.

 Who can benefit from sex therapy?

 Sex therapy can benefit anyone who would like to improve their sexual health, functioning, and satisfaction.
 Since sexual health is an essential part of overall health, it deserves the time and attention we usually spend on our other areas of health.

 For individuals seeking sex therapy, the first session or two will be about getting to know each other and goals for treatment.
 Your therapist ask you questions about your family, personal history, and how/what you learned about sex and pleasure.
 In the third session, your therapist will provide a general plan for to move forward with therapy based on your goals.
 This plan will include how we will use our time and what we will address in therapy, as well as the tools and techniques you can use at home to help in the process.

 For couples seeking sex therapy, the first session will be you as the couple and your therapist all together so your therapist can ask questions about your goals for treatment and your relationship history as a couple.
 The next two sessions will be done individually so your therapist can ask each of you about your personal family histories and how/what you learned about sex and pleasure.
 All will come back together in the fourth session to go over our plan for therapy.

 Do not be surprised if we discuss tools and techniques that have to do with communication, self-care, and other topics that may seem unrelated to sex.
 Sexual health is affected by other areas of functioning, and sometimes other areas need to be made a priority as well.